 Due to the nature of our pupils those who commit acts of Bullying may not always be aware that they are doing so.
-Therefore, disciplinary measures to those who are bullying must be dealt with in a sensitive and appropriate manner.
+Therefore, disciplinary measures to those who are bullying must be dealt with in a sensitive and appropriate manner in line with their diagnosis and EHCP/IDP.
 It is important for the school to consider the motivations behind the bullying and whether this reveals any concerns for the safety of the perpetrator.
+In this instances, the school will also seek support from the therapy team.